rovinski/rovinski.github.io/applicants/extern_phd_guide.md

 2. A professor whose project-based course you did well in and they remember you (good letter)
 3. Your summer internship mentor who had some interaction with you, but perhaps the work wasn't very independent (decent letter)

+Every applicant should have 3 letters.
+A very common scenario is when an applicant has 1-2 strong recommenders, and they need to find a third who they know will not be as strong.
+In that case, it is helpful to explicitly state this in your request.
+You can simply state that you have other strong reccommenders, but you are hoping that the third recommender can "offer additional commentary" on your background.
+This is a polite coding that lets the recommender know that they don't have to worry about the recommendation being strong, and it's usually very helpful and relieving to hear.

 # Contact Me
 If you are interested in pursuing a PhD with me, please read this page carefully and send me an